Vic Zwolak

 Victor Andrew Zwolak (born November 30, 1938) is an American middle-distance runner.
 He competed in the men's 3000 metres steeplechase at the 1964 Summer Olympics.
 He was inducted into the Delaware Sports Museum and Hall of Fame in 1976.

+Competing for the Villanova Wildcats track and field team, Zwolak won the 1963 and 1964 NCAA University Division Track and Field Championships in the 3000 m steeplechase.
+He also won the 1963 NCAA University Division Cross Country Championships individually.
+Before Villanova, he competed briefly for Oregon State University.